Module Descriptors

 Communication

-2. On completion of this module you will recognise the interdisciplinary nature of biological science understanding how disciplines work together in research and to solve complex biological problems.
-Knowledge and Understanding
+2. On completion of this module, you will recognise the interdisciplinary nature of biomedical science understanding how disciplines work together in research and to solve complex biomedical science problems.

 Communication